mtinti/vsg_processing/README.md

 - **QC ratios**: The pipeline records the dominance of the main VSG and mitochondrial read fractions, helping identify mixed populations or sequencing artefacts.
 - **Traceable provenance**: All experiment-level differential expression tables remain accessible for manual review (`de_analysis/*.csv`).

-## Using the outputs downstream

-After the pipeline completes, sync the refreshed CSVs with the [`vsgs_web_server`](https://vsgs-web-server.pages.dev/) project (included here as a subdirectory) to update leaderboards, experiment rankings, and plots visible to collaborators.
-The notebook `prepare_data_and_plots.ipynb` demonstrates how to build bespoke visualisations from the same outputs, ensuring consistent stories across publications and web content.

-## Contributing

-Issues and pull requests are welcome!
-Please open a ticket describing any data quirks, automation ideas, or visualisation requests so we can keep the VSGs ecosystem aligned across repositories.

 ## Acknowledgements

-- myRNA-seq pipeline by [mtinti](https://github.com/mtinti/myRna-seq) for generating high-quality RNA-seq counts.
 - TriTrypDB for providing the genomic annotations powering gene descriptions.
-- The VSGs community for curating experiments and sharing datasets that drive continuous improvements to the leaderboard.